-In some instances, you may find a company needing a welder and willing to provide training, even to someone without prior experience.
-Since welding is definitely a skill-based occupation, you’ll have to keep ramping up your welding knowledge, so some sort of continuing education, either through a mentor or a welding program would be highly recommended.
+In some rare instances, you may find a company needing a welder who is willing to provide training, even to someone without prior experience.
+Since welding is a skill-based occupation, some sort of formal education, either through a mentor or a welding program is highly recommended (and most often required).

-Welding can be physically demanding.
-It’s not a matter of your age, it’s more dependent on whether you can physically handle the job.
-You’ll be standing for long periods of time, as well as remaining hunched over a project.
-Are your shoulders able to take holding the equipment, and are your knees and back strong enough, too?
+The ability to weld is not a matter of your age; it’s dependent on whether you can handle the physical demands of the job in a safe manner.
+You'll stand for long periods of time, you many find yourself hunched over a project, or needing to remain in an awkward position for an extended amount of time.
 To be a good welder, you’ll need to have good hand-eye coordination and manual dexterity.

 The average age of welders in the United States is 55, with less than 20 percent under 35 years old.
-Starting a welding career at the age of 30 will enter you into a profession of people right in your age group!
-Sure, some may be closer to retiring than just starting out, but there will be many in the same boat as you.
+Starting a welding career at the age of 30 may actually let you enter a profession with people in your age group!
+There will be many in the same boat as you.

 Do Welders Make Good Money?

-The average salary for a welder in the United States is $38,340 according to Glassdoor.
-But, factors such as where you work, what industry you’re employed with, and how much experience you have could impact your salary.
+In 2022, the average pay for a welder in the United States was $50,460 according to the Bureau of Labor Statistics (bls.gov).
+Factors such as where you work, what industry you’re employed in, and how much experience you have, can impact your salary.

 Read about three of the highest paying welding specialties.